San Francisco Deltas: History

+The Deltas earned their first competitive victory on Saturday, April 8, 2017, beating North Carolina FC 3–1 at home.
 Including their first preseason, The Deltas did not lose a match in nine games, drawing six and winning three, including a 1–0 victory over the San Jose Earthquakes in a preseason friendly.
 Their first loss was on April 29, 2017 against the New York Cosmos where they lost 1–0.

-The Deltas earned their first competitive victory on Saturday, April 8, 2017, beating North Carolina FC 3–1 at home.

 The Deltas earned their first US Open Cup victory on Wednesday, May 17, 2017, beating Burlingame Dragons 2–1.

+Despite that on-field success, the team struggled to draw fans or attention in San Francisco.
 In July, Helmick wrote a blog post lamenting poor attendance at the games.
 He warned that the Deltas might not return for a second season if that situation didn't improve, challenging the fans with "only you can fix this".
+He asked each supporter to bring one friend to the next game, who would then each bring one to the following game, a "proposal that superficially looked like a pyramid scheme."

-The Deltas continued to succeed on the field and struggle off it.
-After the team earned a spot in the NASL Championship Final, the San Francisco Chronicle reported that the Deltas could fold even if they won the championship, citing poor attendance and over $8 million in losses.
+The Deltas continued to succeed on the field and struggle off it all season.
+After the team earned a spot in the NASL championship final, the San Francisco Chronicle reported that the Deltas could fold even if they won the championship, citing poor attendance and over $8 million in losses.

-On November 12, 2017, the Deltas beat the New York Cosmos 2–0 to win the NASL Championship.
+On November 12, 2017, the Deltas beat the New York Cosmos 2–0 to win the NASL championship.
 Twelve days later, on November 24, 2017, the Deltas announced that it had ceased operations effective immediately, releasing all players and staff from their contracts.